Alexwcjung/S24Corpus-final/README.md

 ### Interpretation
-The Chi-square test results show a highly significant difference between the observed and expected frequencies of passive constructions in spoken and written texts.
+The Chi-square test results show a highly significant association between the observed and expected frequencies of passive constructions in spoken and written texts.
 This leads to the rejection of the null hypothesis, indicating that the differences in the usage of 'be + past participle' and 'get + past participle' between spoken and written texts are statistically significant.
 Specifically, 'be + past participle' is predominant in both forms, while 'get + past participle' is more frequent in spoken texts compared to written texts, though it remains less common overall.

 - For 'be + past participle' in spoken texts, the observed frequency (1794) is slightly lower than the expected frequency (1891.65).
 - For 'get + past participle' in spoken texts, the observed frequency (128) is much higher than the expected frequency (30.35).